lissine0/Monal-wiki/Introduction-to-use-of-Monal-UDP-Logger.md

 ## Activate and access Monal logs

-To access those your logs navigate to `Settings/Logs`.
+To activate and access those your logs navigate to `Settings/Logs`.

+**BEFORE YOU ACTIVE THE LOGGER**: Enter a **long and save password** in the password field `AES encryption key` (with tiny and capital letters, numbers, symbol letters alike /%$§() and more than 13 digits).
+If you do not do this your sensitive data will be send in plaintext through the network you are connected to.

 In the menu activate the logging first by pressing the top-right toggle button.
 Once activated, logs will be created in the background.
 If you experience a bug, crash or anything else which is worth to investigate you can use the share function and provide the log file.
 Keep in mind that it may reach a size of about 50 MB.

 ## Monal UDP Logger